Della Warrior: Career

 Directly out of college, Warrior became the director of social services for Head Start for six counties in Kansas.

-Later on in 1971, she became the director of Indian education for Albuquerque schools and served until 1987.
-The district contained 117 schools with roughly 3,300 Indian students from over 100 tribes.
+Later in 1971, she became the Director of Indian Education for Albuquerque schools and served until 1987.
+The district contained 117 schools with approximately 3,300 Indian students from over 100 tribes.

 She became the first and only (to date) female Chairman of the Otoe-Missouria Tribe from 1989–1992.
-In this position, Warrior dealt with issues of roads/transportation, environmental concerns, as well as health and public safety.
+In this position, Warrior dealt with issues of roads/transportation, environmental concerns, health, and public safety.

-From 1993 to 1998, Warrior served IAIA as the director of developing and acting director of development.
+From 1993 to 1998, Warrior served the Institute of American Indian Arts (IAIA) first, as Acting Director of Development, and then as Director of Development.

-In 1998, Warrior became the president of the Institute of American Indian Arts (IAIA) and served in this role until 2006.
+In 1998, Warrior became the President of the Institute of American Indian Arts and served in this role until 2006.
 She established a permanent campus for the institution after a 38-year period of temporary housing.
 Warrior increased funding by three hundred percent, helping to raise over one hundred million dollars over a 12-year time period.

-In June 2013, Della Warrior was selected as the new director of the New Mexico Museum of Indian Arts and Culture (MIAC), becoming the first woman and the first Native American to serve as the museum's director.
-She retired in 2021, having created a significant expansion of the education department and remote programs, and having overseen more than 30 exhibitions, including the revision of the core exhibit Here, Now and Always which is slated to open in 2022.
+In June 2013, Warrior was selected as the Director of the Museum of Indian Arts and Culture (MIAC) in Santa Fe, New Mexico, becoming the first woman and the first Native American to serve as the museum's director.
+She retired in 2021, having created a significant expansion of the Museum's education department and its remote programs, and having overseen more than 30 exhibitions, including the revision of the Museum's core exhibit, Here, Now and Always which opened in 2022.